 Click here for my Uni Air's Taipei Songshan to Magong flight experience.

 Magong Airport Experience: 6/10

 In-flight service: 6/10

 Cabin interior: 10/10

 Seat comfort: 9/10

 Punctuality: 4/10 (15 minutes late is not too bad)

 Overall rating: 74/100

 Paying for this flight has to be one of the best deals.
-Got myself both good weather and the ERJ-190 which is in my opinion an excellent aircraft for passenger's comfort.
+Got me both good weather and the ERJ-190 which is, in my opinion, an excellent aircraft for passenger's comfort.
 Mandarin Airlines is definitely one of my favourite airlines to fly on and it flies international routes out of Taichung, Kaohsiung and Taipei and the domestic flights, operating Boeing 737-800 and ERJ-190.
-An advantage this airline has over Uni Air and Far Eastern Air Transport is that along with TransAsia, the airline offers English version of the website to foreigners in particular.
+An advantage this airline has over Uni Air and Far Eastern Air Transport is that along with TransAsia, the airline offers an English version of the website to foreigners in particular.
 For aviation enthusiasts, you have to fly the airline's ERJ-190 at least once, they will still be around so no rush to coming here and lastly, passengers will be quite satisfied with the cabin service and seat comfort especially the ERJ-190.

 Thanks for reading!